survivejs/webpack-book/manuscript/loading/04_javascript.md

 Note that any shared presets and plugins are available to all targets still. `env` allows you to specialize your Babel configuration further.

-It is possible to pass the webpack environment to Babel with a tweak like this:
+It's possible to pass the webpack environment to Babel with a tweak like this:

 **webpack.config.js**